ScintillaLuz/scintillaluz.github.io/_projects/2019-01-28-bancamp-homepage-redesign.md

 The proposal that made the cut had no slideshow, with images arranged in a tiled layout.
 The mobile version used a nifty swiping pattern to scroll secondary headlines, maximizing the horizontal space with a catchy gesture.

-<p style="font-size: 94%; color: #777777; margin-top: 35px; font-style: italic;"><span style="color: #333333;"><strong>Not only a matter of performances.
+<p style="font-size: 94%; color: #777777; margin-top: 35px; font-style: italic;"><span style="color: #333333;"><strong>Not only a matter of performance.
 This layout better supports highlighting an individual story.</strong></span> On the left: mobile web and desktop when a _Daily_ articles is highlighted.
 On the right: Weekly radio episode taking over the main spot.
 Clicking the play button, the tile grows to full width and the title card expands into a player.</p>

 <div class="gallery" data-columns="2">
 	<img src="/images/homepage/01-daily-feature-GIF.gif">